 At TØI we offer good working conditions and career opportunities for researchers.
 However, the Charter and Code principles encourage us to strive for further improving in this important area.

-The efforts included in the TØI Action Plan for the implementation of the Charter & Code are firmly embedded in the TØI Strategy.
+The efforts included in the TØI Action Plan for the implementation of the Charter & Code are firmly embedded in the TØI Strategy (information in Norwegian only).

-Open Access: TØIs publications are registered in CRISTIN and are accessed openly in TØIs Archive of Knowledge (TØIs Vitenarkiv).
+Open Access: TØIs publications are registered in Current Research Information System in Norway (CRISTIN) and are accessed openly in Scientific Articles – TØI full-text archive (TØIs Vitenarkiv).